NikSays/linuwa/Grammar/Syntax/Dependencies.md

   `nejo lomojowa lu loilamo - Beautiful and reading cat`

 ## Dependent clause
 ro - subordinate clause marker, can be inflected.
 You can think about it, as a word combining the whole dependent clause in itself.

-In `nau namoolane lijoo joro reu meawo` ro is making the whole sentence after it an adjective by using jo.
-So it translates `I know the thing you heard`
+In `nau namoolane lijoo loro reu meawo` `ro` is making the whole sentence after it an adjective by using `lo`.
+So it translates 'I know the thing you heard'